hemaa-priya/hp-mlops-e2e/README.md

-# HP MLOps E2E on Databricks
+# MLOps E2E on Databricks

 An end-to-end MLOps reference on Databricks showcasing a simple Iris classification workflow across data ingestion, model training, evaluation, approval, deployment, and batch inference using Unity Catalog and MLflow.